paezha/University-AI-Panel/README.md

-happens when “integrity”, “quality”, and/or “excellence” clash with “the economic needs of our society” (say, a mandate by democratically elected governments to spend as little as possible in post-secondary education[^8])?
+happens when “integrity”, “quality”, and/or “excellence” clash with “the economic needs of our society” (say, a mandate by democratically elected governments to spend as little as possible in post-secondary education[^7])?

 Clearly, there is some tension implicit in the mission of a university.
-But being generous, we can take the mission statement at face value and assume that the highest priorities are those related to knowledge obtained, preserved, and communicated with integrity and quality.
+But being generous, we can take the mission statement at face value and assume that the highest priorities are those related to knowledge obtained, preserved, and communicated with creativity, integrity, excellence, and quality.

 ## What do AIs do?